lesterchan/wp-polls/README.md

 ## Changelog

+### Version 2.65
+* FIXED: Use SITECOOKIEPATH instead of COOKIEPATH.

 ### Version 2.64
 * NEW: Add in various filters in the plugin.
 Props Machiel.
 * FIXED: Deveral undefined variable / undefined index notices.
 Props Machiel.